-The Fund has commenced an offering of its shares in a public offering and has entered into an underwriting agreement with several underwriters, including Gabelli & Company, Inc., an affiliate of the Fund's Adviser.
+The Fund has commenced an offering of its shares in a public offering and intends to enter into an underwriting agreement with several underwriters, including Gabelli & Company, Inc., an affiliate of the Fund's Adviser.

 The Adviser has agreed to pay certain fees to the underwriters and to other parties in connection with the offering.
-Such offering costs will be borne by the Fund's Adviser as described in Note 2.